 Since the beginning of the outbreak, WRAIR and U.S. Army Medical Research and Development Command personnel continue working to advance research efforts to prevent, diagnose and treat this latest threat to global health and force readiness.

-WRAIR closely partners with researchers at other U.S. government agencies, and recent efforts to combat threats such as Ebola and Zika have helped refined coordination efforts.
-“Working in close collaboration with whole of U.S. government, along with academic and industry partners, we are well underway to effectively respond to this new threat,” said Dr. Nelson Michael, director of WRAIR’s Center for Infectious Disease Research (CIDR).
+WRAIR closely partners with researchers at other U.S. government agencies, and recent efforts to combat threats such as Ebola and Zika have helped refine coordination efforts.
+“Working in close collaboration with whole of U.S. government, along with academic and industry partners, we are well underway to effectively respond to this new threat,” said Dr. Nelson Michael, director of WRAIR’s Center for Infectious Disease Research.

 Scaling up Diagnostics